 'I feel absolutely honoured to be able to take on this role,' he said.
 'It is not only an honour to be able to spread Bob Marley’s message further, but to get to be him for a little while is a lifelong dream come true.
 I grew up on his music and his mantra and he has been one of my role models since I was a child.
 I feel as if he's in my DNA.'

-Tickets for Get Up, Stand Up! at Lyric Theatre will go on sale from 21 April
+Tickets for Get Up, Stand Up! at Lyric Theatre are now on sale

 |Where||Lyric Theatre, Shaftesbury Avenue, London, W1D 7ES | MAP|